 Tire Blowout: A Dangerous Accident

-One of the most dangerous things about a tire blowout, is that they can occur out of nowhere.
+One of the most dangerous things about a tire blowout is that it can occur out of nowhere.
 Maybe the tire has become a bit deflated, or worn down.
-Next thing you know, rubber hits the roadway and cars start to scramble.
-One of the largest saving graces for big rigs, is that they typically have a lot more tires than a passenger car does.
-Therefore, they usually have enough time to get off of the roadway, and repair the issue without too much skin off their back.
+Next thing you know, the rubber hits the roadway, and cars start to scramble.
+One of the largest saving graces for big rigs is that they typically have a lot more tires than a passenger car does.
+Therefore, they usually have enough time to get off of the roadway and repair the issue without too much skin off their back.
 However, it’s not so simple for other drivers.

 Nearby vehicles will likely hear a loud ‘pop’ or ‘bang’ sound, and shreds of black rubber will scatter across the roadway and into the path that vehicles are traveling at high speed.
 These shreds of rubber serve as a distraction, a hazard to drivers, and can cause damage to other vehicles.